puppetlabs/pdk/CONTRIBUTING.md

 ## acceptance:local

 Runs acceptance tests on the current pdk code.
-These tests are executed on commits and pull requests to this repo using both travis and appveyor.
+These tests are executed on commits and pull requests to this repo using appveyor.

 # Testing packages